 If we take as a case study the articles from the column ‘‘Envoyé spécial chez moi’, which were published together as a collection in 1996 and so had a wider potential readership, we discover that the volume asserts that these are ‘des chroniques politiquement incorrectes à consommer sans modération’ in which ‘Renaud nous ouvre les portes de son jardin secret, pour traquer avec humour et tendresse la poésie du quotidien’.
 The subject matter, then, focuses on events in Renaud’s everyday life: he describes his home life with his wife and daughter, going on tour, his holidays, and meeting his fans in the street.
 The ‘chronique’ aspect of his writing is clear, and Renaud’s approach in describing the banal events that constitute his everyday life does allow him to sometimes focus on their political consequences.
 The political is predictably most obvious in the articles which speak both directly and indirectly about France’s political parties, elections and presidents.
 Yet the trigger for Renaud’s political reflections in these pieces is always something from his personal life.
-There is the potential for rupture here, as the personal enters the political sphere.
+There is the potential for ‘rupture’ here, as the personal enters the political sphere.
 In ‘Énervé par la colère’ (originally published 26 April 1995), for example, Renaud indirectly describes his frustrations at the election results of 1995 which saw a rise in support for Le Pen and the Far Right, and only a small proportion of the vote go to the Green Party.
 But the catalyst for his outburst is the fact that ‘je me suis cassé un ongle. […] Celui du doigt du milieu, celui pour Le Pen.
 Pis pour la plupart des autres candidats aussi’.
 Renaud’s inability to insult all those candidates with whom he does not agree, humorously due to the fact he has broken his fingernail, becomes a viciously ironic comment on his inability to change the political outlooks and voting preferences of the general public.
 Significantly, the political comment in this article demonstrates the limitations of Renaud’s engagement: the singer-songwriter is unable to effect real change or suggest a different way of behaving and so his only recourse is to insult those who did not vote as he did.
 But in doing so, a space is created for the reader to begin to re-think the status quo and to reconfigure their personal relationship with political parties.
-Although Renaud’s engagement may appear limited, by creating a space for the reader to re-evaluate the political status quo and their personal response to it, rupture is created which in fact empowers the reader to become engagé and thus delimits the singer-songwriter’s engagement.
+Although Renaud’s engagement may appear limited, by creating a space for the reader to re-evaluate the political status quo and their personal response to it, ‘rupture’ is created which in fact empowers the reader to become engagé and thus delimits the singer-songwriter’s engagement.